Second-Coming/second-coming/second.md

 A New Witness for The Articles of Faith, 591)

-Neal A. Maxwell

-The Savior taught this in the parable of the fig tree whose tender new branches give a sign of the coming of summer.
+1988 April, Neal A. Maxwell: The Savior taught this in the parable of the fig tree whose tender new branches give a sign of the coming of summer.
 “So likewise,” **when the elect** shall see the signs of His coming “they shall know that he is near, even at the doors” ([JS—M 1:38–39](http://lds.org/scriptures/pgp/js-m/1.38-39?lang=eng#37); see also [Matt.
 24:32–33](http://lds.org/scriptures/nt/matt/24.32-33?lang=eng#31); [D&C
 45:37–38](http://lds.org/scriptures/dc-testament/dc/45.37-38?lang=eng#36)).

-1988 May “Over the sweep of Christian history, some believers have, by focusing on a few prophecies while neglecting others, prematurely expected the Second Coming.
+“Over the sweep of Christian history, some believers have, by focusing on a few prophecies while neglecting others, **prematurely expected the Second Coming**.
 Today, while we are obviously closer to that great moment, we are in the same danger. . . .
 “In the context of such cautions, I have no hesitancy in saying that there are some signs—but certainly not all— suggesting that ‘summer is nigh’ (Matthew 24:32) “Members of the Church need not and should not be alarmists.
 They need